-GIANTmicrobes will donate 5% of your purchase to one of these charities supporting healthcare workers who need essential supplies, vulnerable families who need care and children who are losing healthy meals due to school closings: Combating COVID-19 Fund, No Kid Hungry and the National Foundation for Infectious Diseases.
+GIANTmicrobes will donate 5% of your purchase to one of these charities supporting education about diseases and children who are losing healthy meals due to school closings: No Kid Hungry and the National Foundation for Infectious Diseases.

 Click here to see our COVID-19 infographics.

 |Sizes||Giantmicrobes are based on actual microbes, cells, organisms and other critters, only 1,000,000 times actual size!

 Gigantic (GG) 16-24"

 |Materials||Plush from all new materials.
 Stuffed with polyester fiber fill.
 Surface washable: sponge with water & soap, air dry.|